mpimd-csc/Transfer-function-prediction-using-machine-learning/README.md

-Cells beginned with: def init_model, def get_grad, model = init_model(), from time import time, in the jupyter notebooks are modifications of some portions of the code for https://github.com/maziarraissi/PINNs and are therefore combined with the above copyright notice and permmision notice.
+Cells beginned with: def init_model, def get_grad, model = init_model(), from time import time, in the jupyter notebooks are modifications of some portions of the code for https://github.com/maziarraissi/PINNs and therefore follow the above copyright notice and permmision notice.

 # Transfer-function-prediction-using-machine-learning
 Deep learning (feedforward neural network) code is in the form of jupyter notebook using Tensorflow.